jiachenchen322/ONDSA/README.md

 ## Installation

 ONDSA and its experiments are implemented in R. Make sure the following dependencies are installed: "FastGGM" (https://github.com/wt2015-github/FastGGM), "Rcpp", and "RcppParallel".
 These packages are required to estimate precision matrices and run ONDSA effectively.
-You can install ONDSA using the following steps:
+You can install the R package ONDSA using the following steps:

 ```r
 library(devtools)